Health Insurance Portability and Accountability Act Overview

 The Health Insurance Portability and Accountability Act (HIPAA) was signed into federal law in 1996 as Public Law 104-191.
 One purpose of the law is to protect the portability of health insurance coverage for employees and their families if they change or lose their jobs.
 This is not discussed in detail here.

 These pages focus on the part of the HIPAA legislation collectively known as Administrative Simplification which is designed to protect sensitive health care information and reduce the administrative burden of health care for health care providers.
 These sections mandated that the US Secretary of Health and Human Services adopted a series of rules to accomplish the goals of the law.
-The resulting rules, listed below with their effective date, have been fully adopted and implemented by the Colorado Medicaid Program.
+The resulting rules, listed below with their effective date, have been fully adopted and implemented by Health First Colorado (Colorado's Medicaid Program).

 - HIPAA Transactions and Code Sets (October 16, 2000)

 - HIPAA Security Rule (April 21, 2003)

 - Standard Unique Health Identifier for Health Care Providers (May 23, 2005)

 The Transactions and Code Sets Rule established standards for electronic transactions of health care information and for the code sets used in those transactions within the health care industry.
 The use of these standard transactions and code sets improves the administrative efficiency of Health First Colorado by allowing it to communicate with its providers via industry wide standards.